StefanieDao/Lab8_Starter/README.md

-# Lab 8 - Starter
+# Lab 8

+Dorothy Chou, Stephanie Dao

 ## 1) Where would you fit your automated tests in your Recipe project development pipeline?
 Select one of the following and explain why.